fmalina/revisions-blocl/activism/shadowstate.md

 The Health and Social Care Act 2012 is a huge, complex Act of Parliament.
-It will be years – perhaps decades – before we know for sure which elements of it have merit and which don’t.
+It will be years – perhaps decades – before we know for sure which elements of it have merit and which don't.

 A 2012 Guardian data investigation found overwhelming lack of support among the royal colleges and organizations representing the medical profession.